Elmore, Victoria: History

 In the 1840s a small settlement developed on the Campaspe River servicing pastoral runs.
-The Post Office opened on 1 January 1849 as Bertram's Inn.
+The post office opened on 1 January 1849 as Bertram's Inn.
 On 1 January 1850 it was renamed Campaspie (sic).
 In 1864 when the township was established the name became Runnymede and in around 1882 the name was changed again to Elmore.

-A Court of Petty Sessions opened at Elmore on 17 December 1965, despite its proximity to the then-existing court at Rochester. in 1971 along with other Courts of Petty Sessions and closed on 1 January 1983, having sat for only 24 hours and heard 280 cases in 1981.
+Due to local pressure, a Court of Petty Sessions opened at Elmore on 17 December 1965, despite its proximity to the then-existing court at Rochester.
+It closed on 1 January 1983 due to low usage; in 1981, it had sat for only 24 hours and heard 280 cases, mostly related to traffic offences.